Somerton Physiotherapy

 The Female Athlete Triad

-The Female Athlete Triad is a combination of three conditions that we sometimes see in female athletes at our clinics in Blanchardstown, Castleknock and Tallaght.
-These are: Disordered Eating Amenorrhea (loss of a girls period) Osteoporosis (weakening of the bones) Low energy availability is typically the source of
+The Female Athlete Triad The Female Athlete Triad is a combination of three conditions that we sometimes see in female athletes at our clinics in Blanchardstown, Castleknock and Tallaght.
+These are: Disordered Eating Amenorrhea (loss of a girls period) Osteoporosis (weakening of the bones) Low energy availability is typically the source of the other two triad components due to its 1).
+Negative affects on reproductive function and bone health and 2).
+Detrimental effects that reproductive dysfunction caused by low

 the gait cycle